WORK HARD, LIVE HARDER!

 Our IETM Belgrade meeting title - Work Hard, Live Harder! - was not chosen in a vacuum; coming out of the pandemic, hard statements and questions need to be addressed.

 What is the state of the labour market in today’s late capitalism?
 Where has neoliberal exploitation left us?
 What is happening with workers’ rights regulation and working conditions after the pandemic?
 How is labour transforming in the performing arts and theatre?
 How can the arts field embrace care, friendship, solidarity and find the feeling of stability in a dramatically changing world?

-The reasons to tackle these questions are rooted in ever-evolving forms of neoliberal exploitation that affect work in general, and specifically work within the performing arts and theatre.
-By placing these issues in the context of the host city and country (Belgrade, Serbia), we wish to discuss with you - our colleagues and guests - the strategies, resistances, challenges and collective struggles of a transitional, post-socialist, post-war society, as well as the devastating consequences of misused market liberalisation, retraditionalisation and pauperisation, that we have been submitted to.
-We want to raise these questions from the perspective of a country where the majority of artists cannot fulfil their basic existential needs while working professionally and earning less than 500 euro per month.
+The reasons to tackle these questions were rooted in ever-evolving forms of neoliberal exploitation that affect work in general, and specifically work within the performing arts and theatre.
+By placing these issues in the context of the host city and country (Belgrade, Serbia), we discussed with colleagues and guests the strategies, resistances, challenges and collective struggles of a transitional, post-socialist, post-war society, as well as the devastating consequences of misused market liberalisation, retraditionalisation and pauperisation, that we have been submitted to.
+We wanted to raise these questions from the perspective of a country where the majority of artists cannot fulfil their basic existential needs while working professionally and earning less than 500 euro per month.

-This debate will be supported by Bitef, one of the most relevant theatre festivals in Europe, within the ground-breaking artistic program of strong political statements.
-We cannot think of a better place to share these concerns than an international, multicultural community of performing arts professionals gathered around IETM.
+This debate was supported by Bitef, one of the most relevant theatre festivals in Europe, within the ground-breaking artistic program of strong political statements.
+We could not wish for a better place to share these concerns than an international, multicultural community of performing arts professionals gathered around IETM.

 The IETM Belgrade Plenary Meeting was a members activity, but non-members were also welcome to take part.